optimdata/node-red-contrib-ifm-vvb001/README.md

 where:

-- length is the BLOB length in bytes (200K)
+- `length` is the BLOB length in bytes (200K)
-- acceleration is the raw acceleration recorded on 4 seconds using 25 KHz acquisition (vector of 100K values)
+- `acceleration` is the raw acceleration recorded on 4 seconds using 25 KHz acquisition (vector of 100K values)
-- crc is the CRC signature of the BLOB
+- `crc` is the CRC signature of the BLOB
+- `ts` is the start timestamp of this recording